HadrienG2/udipe/doc/src/index.md

 ## Target audience

-As mentioned above, `udipe` is not a general-purpose I/O library.
+As mentioned above, `udipe` is not a general-purpose networking library.
 It only supports UDP datagram exchanges, and many of its design choices are biased towards the needs of physics data acquisition systems.
 In those systems...